Obtaining Identified Clinical Data for Research with Stanford IRB Protocol

 Talk to us

-Complete the IRB Worksheet and Obligations Attestation
+Complete the Data Privacy Obligations Attestation in eProtocol

-Wait for IRB Approval
+Wait for Privacy and IRB Approval

 What to do if Privacy denies my request?